withastro/astro/.changeset/rude-hairs-whisper.md

 'astro': minor
 ---

-When injecting routes in integrations with the `injectRoute` API, the passed route's `entryPoint` property is renamed to `entrypoint` to be consistent with other Astro APIs
+Renames the `entryPoint` property of the `injectRoute` integrations API to `entrypoint` for consistency.
+A warning will be shown prompting you to update your code when using the old name.